Timeline: Key dates for Hong Kong extradition bill and protests

 June 12, 2019 – Police fire rubber bullets and 150 canisters of tear gas as the extradition bill triggers the city’s largest and most violent protests in decades.

 June 13, 2019 – Hong Kong authorities shut government offices after a day of violence.
-China’s foreign ministry condemns the behaviour of protesters and voices support for the government.
+China’s foreign ministry condemns the behavior of protesters and voices support for the government.

 June 14, 2019 – Lam indefinitely delays the proposed extradition law in a dramatic retreat after violent street protests.

-June 16, 2019 – Lam issues a written apology to the public after the second massive protest in a week that organisers said drew around 2 million people.
+June 16, 2019 – Lam issues a written apology to the public after the second massive protest in a week that organizers said drew around 2 million people.

 June 18, 2019 – Lam signals the end of the controversial bill but refuses to step down or say the bill is withdrawn.
-She apologises in person.
+She apologizes in person.

 June 21, 2019 - Thousands of demonstrators blockade police headquarters as the city braced itself for a third weekend of mass protests.